 Checking The Belt

-A mower may only be turned over the carburetor side facing upwards.
-Turning a mower incorrectly will cause the engine to flood with gas and oil possibly preventing the mower from starting.
+A mower may only be turned over with the carburetor side facing upwards.
+Turning a mower incorrectly will cause the engine to flood with gas and oil, possibly preventing the mower starting.

 Turn over – Mower carburetor side up, need help finding carburetor side?
 I wrote post about turning your mower over correctly and you can read about it here, “Which way to tilt your mower”.